-Since in practice I did not need this to answer this question, I searched the Internet, and she also learned that all these markings mean, and here's a good table about this:
+Since in practice I didn’t need this to answer this question I searched on the Internet, and she also learned that all these markings mean, and here’s a good table about it:

 And here's a quote for you, explaining what qualities these brands show:

-Here is the picture, which also shows the relationship between brands and air temperature:
+Here is a picture, where you can also see the relationship between brands and air temperature:

 I hope I was able to help you with decoding.